christoph88/tagmanager-build-tool/README.md

 ### 1. Pull

 Download all container data, `--enableProcessing` if you want to edit the javascript and html files in your code-editor.

-### 1. Build

-<Not yet implemented> transpile your code to ES5 so it is useable from within Tagmanager.

 ### 3. Push